josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 exit
 ```

-You can then install on /usr/local, using `--prefix`:
+You can then install it on /usr/local, using `--prefix`:
 ```shell
 sudo -i
 [root@a9e9dc561788 /]# rpm --force --prefix /usr/local -ihv /mnt/result/uv-v0.6.9-1.x86_64.rpm